HomebrewHomunculus/BrogueLite/README.md

-Brogueasy
+Brogue Lite
 =========

-Brogueasy is a variant of the roguelike game Brogue, specifically, of Brogue Community Edition.
-Brogueasy changes the game to make it easier.
+Brogue Lite is a variant of the roguelike game Brogue, specifically, of Brogue Community Edition.
+Brogue Lite changes the game to make it easier.
 Certain systems (like item identification) are streamlined or removed.

 About
 -----

-### Who is Brogueasy for?
+### Who is Brogue Lite for?

 -
   Novice players who want to practice the rules of the game before